nitrogenlabs/lex/README.md

 ### `build`

-Compiles all source code and moves all static files to output folder using Webpack.
+Compiles all source code, pack into chunked files, and move all static files to output folder using Webpack.

 **Options:**

 - `-c <webpackConfig>` - Custom Webpack configuration file path.
+- `-l <lexConfigPath>` - Custom Lex configuration file path.
+Default: `'./lex.config.js`.
+- `-t` - Use Typescript as a transpiler.

 **Examples:**